dkarchmer/django-aws-template/README.md

 $ pip install -r requirements.txt
 $ pip install -r server/requirements.txt
 $ cp server/config/settings/sample-local.env server/config/settings/.local.env
-$ cp server/config/settings/sample-docker.env server/config/settings/.docker.env
-$ cp server/config/settings/sample-production.env server/config/settings/.production.env
 ```

 ### Static Files

-We use nodeJS with Gulp and Bower to process static files.
+We use nodeJS (v5) with Gulp and Bower to process static files.
 The Gulp file also contains the required code to deploy these static files to S3 and/or CloudWatch, which is the best way to deploy static files when using AWS based environments.

-This is probably the most complicated part of this environment, but probably also the most innocative part.
+This is probably the most complicated part of this environment, but probably also the most innovative part.
 Gulp/Bower was selected (instead of plain Django `collectstatics`) because any proffesional site will end up with a lot of frontend code (using both HTML and JavaScript), and you will end up with a lot of javascript dependencies that require a good managing system.
 So, just like `pip` is great for Python, you need something like `bower` for javascript dependencies.
 And you want a modern frontend build flow like Gulp to ensure all your static files are minimized and compied into a couple of CSS and JS files.
 Gulp does that very well.

 ```
 $ cd webapp